nengo/keras-lmu/docs/getting-started.rst

 Installing other packages
 -------------------------

-The steps above will only install NengoLMU's required dependencies.
+The steps above will only install KerasLMU's required dependencies.
-Optional NengoLMU features require additional packages to be installed.
+Optional KerasLMU features require additional packages to be installed.

 - Running the test suite requires pytest.
 - Building the documentation requires Sphinx, NumPyDoc, nengo_sphinx_theme, and a few other packages.

-These additional dependencies can also be installed through ``pip`` when installing NengoLMU.
+These additional dependencies can also be installed through ``pip`` when installing KerasLMU.

 .. code-block:: bash

-   pip install lmu[tests]  # Needed to run unit tests pip install lmu[docs]  # Needed to build docs pip install lmu[all]  # All of the above
+   pip install keras-lmu[tests]  # Needed to run unit tests pip install keras-lmu[docs]  # Needed to build docs pip install keras-lmu[all]  # All of the above

 Next steps
 ==========

-* If you want to learn how to use NengoLMU in your models, read through the :ref:`basic usage <basic-usage>` page.
+* If you want to learn how to use KerasLMU in your models, read through the :ref:`basic usage <basic-usage>` page.
-* For a more detailed understanding of the various classes and functions in the NengoLMU package, refer to the :ref:`API reference <api-reference>`.
+* For a more detailed understanding of the various classes and functions in the KerasLMU package, refer to the :ref:`API reference <api-reference>`.
 * If you are interested to learn the theoretical background behind how the Legendre Memory Unit works, we recommend reading `this technical overview
   <http://compneuro.uwaterloo.ca/files/publications/voelker.2019.lmu.pdf>`_.
-* If you would like to see how NengoLMU is incorporated into various models, check out our :ref:`examples <examples>`.
+* If you would like to see how KerasLMU is incorporated into various models, check out our :ref:`examples <examples>`.